sebarmeli/JAIL/README.md

 ## Config
 You can add additional configuration options when you initially call jail():

+- `id`          : unique identifier for this jail instance. - Default: `jail`
 - `timeout`     : number of msec after that the images will be loaded - Default: `10`
 - `effect`      : any jQuery effect that makes the images display (e.g. "fadeIn") - Default: `NULL`